 - Build Native Governance: Grassroots projects need to establish their own governance from the start.
 This avoids outsiders stepping in and co-opting the movement.
 The #OGB is a solid step in this direction.

 - Clarify Language and Values: Words like #socialweb lack the critical edge to inspire action.
-Framing like #openweb and #4opens make the values explicit and point to the political and social power of the alternative we’re building.
+Framing like #openweb and #4opens make the values explicit and point to the political and social power of the alternative we’re built.

 - Acknowledge Power Dynamics: Open means open for everyone, including corporations.
-But grassroots actors need to reclaim the open spaces they helped create rather than let these be dominated by corporate interests.
+But grassroots actors need to reclaim the open spaces they helped create rather than let these be dominated by corporate inflowing interests.
 Balance can only come from political awareness and active mediation.

 - Move Beyond Individualism: The metaphor of herding cats also speaks to the issue of #stupidindividualism.
 We need to get beyond this and rebuild collectives, focusing on shared governance and goals rather than isolated actions.

 - Challenge Corporate Co-Option: Just as #FOSS underpins corporate tech, we need to build movements that are resilient to corporate takeover.
-This involves creating structures and cultural values that resist domination and control.
+This involves structures and cultural values that resist domination and control.

-It should not need to be repeated, the shift we need is cultural as much as it is technical.
-We can’t keep going down paths we know do not work and only led to the current mess.
+It should not need to be repeated so often, the shift we need is cultural as much as it is technical.
+We can’t keep going down paths we know do not work and only lead us back to the current mess.
 We need to rethink what it means to be part of a collective and how to build governance that reflects our values, instead of relying on outside forces to define them for us #KISS

 PS.
 I am thinking this could get messy, we need shovels #OMN